t-snyder/tech-blog/_pages/about.md

 from the start.

 As mentioned above the theme of this blog is roughly security.
 But not is a unifying way.
-The prototypes included here are for the most part isolated components of potential security solutions.
+The prototypes included here are for the most part isolated components with potential security implications.

-In closing - Blogs which start with Learning have a deployable prototype behind them.
+In closing - Blogs which start with Deploy have a deployable prototype behind them.
 Blogs which start with Thoughts are pontifications on some subject of current interest.